 Published by DAW on February 2nd 2016

-Our reviews of this author: An Import of Intrigue, The Holver Alley Crew
+Our reviews of this author: An Import of Intrigue, The Holver Alley Crew, The Imposters of Aventil

 Alchemy of Chaos is another great installment in the Maradaine world.
 It continues to carry forward the excitement of magic, gangs we met in The Thorn of Dentonhill and even introduces some deadly female assassins into the mix.

 Veranix, known as The Thorn on the street, has become a notorious vigilante in Maradaine.
 His presence and interference has caused disruption and concern not just amongst his target, the effite trade and Fenmere’s operation in Dentonhill, but the street gangs of Mardaine have also taken notice.
 Some view him as a positive thing, on their side.
 But others see him as a potential threat that may be out to take terrority from them.
 This definitely becomes more of a worry after The Thorn discovers that the Red Rabbits have begun to work their way into the effite trade.
 Dealing in effite makes them targets, but other gangs just see The Thorn starting to take out a fellow gang, raising fears about what his ultimate plans really are.

 One of the things I enjoy about this book is how Veranix is learning to rely (and trust) others to help him.
 He may have started as a solo vigilante, but taking out Fenmere’s entire effite trade is proving to be more than just a single man operation.
 Even powerful vigilantes need back up sometimes.
 And as magical as this book is, it is nice to see that Veranix has some limitations that prevent him from being completely unbeatable.
 Without the help of his close friends and allies, the story would have gone much differently.